 Critical Language: includes the Academic and Technical vocabulary, semantics, and discourse which are particular to and necessary for accessing a given discipline.
 EXAMPLE: A student in Language Arts can demonstrate the ability to apply and comprehend critical language through the following statement: "Mark Twain exposes the hypocrisy of slavery through the use of satire."
-A student inability to apply and comp through the following star "Martin Luther King's I have a Dream Speech shows that verbal and non-verbal communication are equally important in formal speech delivery."
-Academic Vocabulary: Tolerance, diversity, speech, multimedia, justification, research, ethical and unethical, interview, delineate, enunciation, posture, tone, claims, gesturing, synthesis Technical Vocabulary: Allusions, allegories
+A student in can demonstrate the ability to apply and comprehend critical language through the following statement(s): "Martin Luther King's I have a Dream Speech shows that verbal and non-verbal communication are equally important to the following statement of the following statemen Academic Vocabulary: Tolerance, diversity, speech, multimedia, justification, research, ethical and unethical, interview, delineate, enunciation, posture, tone, claims, gesturing, synthesis Technical Vocabulary: Allusions, allegories